 The company is committed to protecting the system to keep it safe from cyber threats.
 By continuously improving and developing systems and infrastructure to ensure safety in accordance with information security standards.
 Test, assess and verify security before launching the system and increase the capacity and speed of response to cyber attack.
-In 2022, the Company has stored the sensitive customer data and information under a zoning design and authorized access control for cyber threat risk management.
-The Company has adopted the appropriate endpoint protection technologies to prevent, detect, deter, and alert.
-The identity verification was enhanced and security auditing programs was installed in order to reduce the risk of remote access.
-In addition, training has been provided to raise awareness and beware of cyber threats through Cyber Security Awareness Training for executives and employees at all levels.
-The Company places great importance on the security operation team by supporting and promoting safety training on a regular basis.
+In 2023, the Company arranged training and online tests once a month to create awareness and be careful of cyber threats through Security Awareness Training (Infosec IQ), security awareness training about making individuals more aware of cyber threats, facilitating their understanding of various topics such as phishing, password management, and social engineering strategies, etc., to keep employees safe in the cyber world both at home and at work, for executives and employees at all levels.
+The Company places great importance on the team of security personnel by supporting and promoting regular safety training.